Ying-Lab/CRAFT/README.md

 Usage of  command line running
 ------------------------

-> Command:   ./CRAFT.sh  -i (input file) -o (output dir) -d (database) -s (kingdom|option)
+> Command:   Query data: ./CRAFT.sh  -i < input file > -o < output dir > -d < database > -s < kingdom|option >
+             Compact database: ./CRAFT.sh  -c < path file > -r < database output name >  -o < output dir >

 > - Main arguments:

 	-i   <input file> :  Input your query sequence fasta file.

-	-o   <output dir> : The folder for Ooutput results to file at <output dir>.
+	-o   <output dir> : The folder for kmc, embedding adn query results to file at <output dir>.

-	-d   <database>   :  The compact database for comparison with the query sequences.You can use different database in Refseq floder.
+	-d   <database>   :  The compact database for comparison with the query sequences.You can use different database in Refseq floder or your prebulit database.
 E.g :
                          Refseq/Refseq
                          Refseq/Refseqrep
                          Refseq/HMP

-    -c  <compact fasta file> : Input your fasta file to build your own compact database.
+    -c  <path file> : A file that lists the paths of the fna file.

-	-r  <database output dir> :  Output your own compact database to file at <database output dir>.
+	-r  <database output name> :  Output your own compact database to file at <database output namee>.

 	-s   <kingdom|option> :  This argument is optional.
-It limits the is a optionthe subgroups for comparison.
+	    It limits the is a option the subgroups for comparison.
 You can choose the kingdom to reduce the computing time.
-But it is ddifferent in different database.
+But it is different in different database.

 		Refseq :
-		    1. all 2. archaea 3. bacteria 4. fungi 5. invertebrate 6. plant 7. protozoa 8.vertebrate_mammalian 9 vertebrate_other 10. viral
+		    1. all 2. archaea 3. bacteria 4. fungi 5. invertebrate 6. plant
+		    7. protozoa 8.vertebrate_mammalian 9 vertebrate_other 10. viral

 		Refseq_rep :
 		    1. all